Alamao4523/VALKYRON-AGI/README.md

 #  ⚜️ CERBERUS-AGI 2026 ⚜️

-iOS On-Device AI Interaction Runtime (Research Project)
+iOS On-Device UI Interaction Runtime (Research Project)

 A long-running iOS interaction framework designed for persistent UI automation, testing, and research on jailbroken devices.

 This project focuses on stability, low resource usage, and reliable on-device execution without requiring a permanent connection to a computer.

-A demo video is available in VIDEO.mp4.
+A demonstration video is available in VIDEO.mp4.

 ⸻

 Overview

-Most iOS automation approaches rely on external control (computer connection, simulators, WebDriver, etc.) or become unstable during long runtimes.
+Most iOS automation approaches depend on external control (computer connection, simulators, WebDriver, etc.) or become unstable during extended runtimes.

 This project explores a different approach:

 Running a standalone interaction engine directly on the device, capable of operating for extended periods while remaining lightweight and resilient.

-The system is packaged as a TrollStore IPA supported by a small background helper component to improve reliability during long sessions.
+The system is distributed as a TrollStore IPA and supported by a small background helper component to improve reliability during long sessions.

 ⸻

 Design Goals
 	•	Extremely lightweight footprint (~20MB)
-	•	Designed for long runtimes (days/weeks)
+	•	Designed for very long runtimes (days/weeks)
 	•	Standalone operation directly on the device
-	•	Simple scripting model
+	•	Simple, reliable scripting model
 	•	Low CPU and battery impact
 	•	Resolution-agnostic interaction using OCR
 	•	Integration with the native iOS Shortcuts app
-	•	File-based IPC for stability
+	•	File-based IPC for robustness and simplicity

 ⸻

 Core Capabilities
 	•	Launch applications
-	•	Read screen content using OCR
+	•	Read on-screen content using OCR
 	•	Perform taps, swipes, and gestures
 	•	Execute iOS Shortcuts
 	•	Background execution designed for long sessions
 	•	Script-driven interaction model
-	•	Optional integration with external AI systems for decision making (when configured by the user)
+	•	Optional integration with external decision systems configured by the user

 ⸻

-Automation Modes
+Operation Modes

 Script Mode

 Uses a simple proprietary line-based script format designed for reliability and ease of generation.

-AI-Assisted Mode (Optional)
+External Decision Mode (Optional)

-External AI systems can be connected to interpret screen state and decide next actions.
-This is optional and fully user-configured.
+External systems can be connected to interpret screen state and decide next actions.
+This is fully optional and user-configured.

 ⸻

 Architecture
 	•	TrollStore application
-	•	Lightweight background helper for stability
+	•	Lightweight background helper for session stability
 	•	File-based communication between components
 	•	Designed to remain operational across common interruption scenarios
 	•	Compatible with rootless jailbreak environments